Annapurna Circuit Trek Difficulty

 Difficulty: Easier than previous days.

-These days involve more steep ascents, and the altitude starts to affect the trekker’s body.
+There are more steep ascents these days, and the altitude affects the trekker’s body.
 It’s important to take it slow and stay hydrated to prevent altitude sickness.

 Day 9: Muktinath via Thorong La Pass